Unveiling Marathon Petroleum (MPC)'s Value: Is It Really Priced

-Marathon Petroleum Corp (MPC, Financial) experienced a daily loss of -2.26%, yet it managed to gain 30.09% over the past three months.
-The company's Earnings Per Share (EPS) stand at 27.56.
-But the question remains: Is the stock modestly overvalued?
-This article aims to provide an in-depth valuation analysis of Marathon Petroleum (MPC) to help you make informed investment decisions.
-Let's dive in.
+Marathon Petroleum Corp (MPC, Financial) saw a daily loss of 4.94%, but a 3-month gain of 21.02%.
+With an Earnings Per Share (EPS) of 27.56, the question arises: Is this stock fairly valued?
+This article delves into a comprehensive valuation analysis of Marathon Petroleum (MPC), providing valuable insights into the company's intrinsic value.

 Company Overview

-Marathon Petroleum is an independent refiner with 13 refineries across the United States, boasting a total throughput capacity of 2.9 million barrels per day.
-Its renewable diesel production capacity is impressive, with its Dickinson, North Dakota, and Martinez, California, facilities producing 184 million gallons and 730 million gallons per year, respectively.
-Marathon Petroleum also owns and operates midstream assets primarily through its listed master limited partnership, MPLX.

-At a stock price of $150.94 per share, Marathon Petroleum has a market cap of $60.40 billion.
-But how does this compare to its intrinsic value?
-Let's delve deeper into the company's valuation.
+Marathon Petroleum, an independent refiner, operates 13 refineries across the midcontinent, West Coast, and Gulf Coast of the United States, with a total throughput capacity of 2.9 million barrels per day.
+It also owns and operates midstream assets primarily through its listed master limited partnership, MPLX.
+With a stock price of $139.99 and a GF Value of $134.87, Marathon Petroleum (MPC, Financial) appears to be fairly valued, warranting a detailed exploration of its intrinsic value.

-The GF Value is a proprietary measure of a stock's intrinsic value, computed considering historical trading multiples, a GuruFocus adjustment factor based on past returns and growth, and future business performance estimates.
-The GF Value Line denotes the stock's ideal fair trading value.
-If the stock price is significantly above the GF Value Line, it is overvalued and its future return is likely to be poor.
-On the other hand, if it is significantly below the GF Value Line, its future return will likely be higher.
+The GF Value is a proprietary measure of a stock's intrinsic value, calculated based on historical multiples, a GuruFocus adjustment factor, and future business performance estimates.
+The GF Value Line represents the fair value at which the stock should ideally be traded.
+If the stock price is significantly above the GF Value Line, it is likely overvalued, indicating poor future returns.
+Conversely, if the stock price is significantly below the GF Value Line, it could be undervalued, signaling potentially high future returns.

-According to GuruFocus' valuation method, Marathon Petroleum (MPC, Financial) appears to be modestly overvalued.
-This is based on the company's historical multiples, an internal adjustment factor based on past business growth, and analyst estimates of future business performance.
-Thus, the long-term return of its stock is likely to be lower than its business growth.
+Marathon Petroleum (MPC, Financial), with a market cap of $56 billion, appears to be fairly valued at its current price of $139.99 per share.
+As such, the long-term return of its stock is likely to be close to the rate of its business growth.

 Financial Strength

-Investing in companies with poor financial strength has a higher risk of permanent loss of capital.
-Therefore, it's crucial to review a company's financial strength before deciding to buy its stock.
-Marathon Petroleum's cash-to-debt ratio stands at 0.4, which is worse than 55.22% of 1034 companies in the Oil & Gas industry.
-However, GuruFocus ranks Marathon Petroleum's overall financial strength at 7 out of 10, indicating that its financial strength is fair.
+Companies with poor financial strength pose a high risk of permanent capital loss.
+To avoid this, investors must examine a company's financial strength before purchasing shares.
+Marathon Petroleum's cash-to-debt ratio of 0.4 ranks worse than 55.17% of 1026 companies in the Oil & Gas industry.
+With an overall financial strength rating of 7 out of 10, Marathon Petroleum's financial strength is considered fair.

 Profitability and Growth

-Investing in profitable companies typically carries less risk.
-Marathon Petroleum has been profitable 9 years over the past 10 years.
-The company had revenues of $156.80 billion and Earnings Per Share (EPS) of $27.56 over the past 12 months.
-Its operating margin of 10.44% is better than 53.96% of 984 companies in the Oil & Gas industry.
+Investing in profitable companies, especially those with consistent profitability over the long term, is generally less risky.
+Marathon Petroleum, with an operating margin of 10.44%, ranks better than 53.93% of 979 companies in the Oil & Gas industry.
+With a profitability rank of 7 out of 10, Marathon Petroleum's profitability is considered fair.

-The 3-year average annual revenue growth of Marathon Petroleum is 27.1%, which ranks better than 80.39% of 862 companies in the Oil & Gas industry.
-Its 3-year average EBITDA growth rate is 60.9%, which ranks better than 87.83% of 830 companies in the Oil & Gas industry.
+Growth is a crucial factor in a company's valuation.
+The 3-year average annual revenue growth rate of Marathon Petroleum is 27.1%, ranking better than 80.35% of 860 companies in the Oil & Gas industry.
+Its 3-year average EBITDA growth rate is 60.9%, ranking better than 88.01% of 826 companies in the Oil & Gas industry.

-Comparing a company's return on invested capital (ROIC) and the weighted average cost of capital (WACC) is another way to assess its profitability.
-For the past 12 months, Marathon Petroleum's ROIC is 21.62, and its WACC is 8.71.
+Another measure of a company's profitability is the comparison of its Return on Invested Capital (ROIC) and the Weighted Average Cost of Capital (WACC).
+For the past 12 months, Marathon Petroleum's ROIC is 21.62, and its WACC is 8.72, indicating a healthy profitability.

 Conclusion

-In summary, Marathon Petroleum appears to be modestly overvalued.
-The company's financial condition is fair, and its profitability is fair.
-Its growth ranks better than 87.83% of 830 companies in the Oil & Gas industry.
-To learn more about Marathon Petroleum stock, check out its 30-Year Financials here.
+In conclusion, the stock of Marathon Petroleum (MPC, Financial) appears to be fairly valued.
+The company's financial condition and profitability are fair, and its growth ranks better than 88.01% of 826 companies in the Oil & Gas industry.
+For a more detailed financial analysis of Marathon Petroleum, check out its 30-Year Financials here.